MADISON, Wis. -- Wisconsin showed no ill effects from desert depression as the No. 24 Badgers whipped Purdue 41-10 on Saturday in the Big Ten opener.

 After the Boilermakers settled for the 24-yard field goal, that's all they could muster on offense.
 But defensively, it got a lot worse.

 Gordon wasn't the only one who ran roughshod on a defense that held Notre Dame to 91 yards rushing last week.
-James White rolled up 145 yards on the ground, including an electrifying 70-yard touchdown run that embarrassed the Purdue defense.
-He slalom-skied his way to the end zone by leaving several defenders that dived and missed in his wake.
+White rolled up 145 yards on the ground, including an electrifying career-long 70-yard touchdown run.
+He slalom-skied his way to the end zone by leaving several diving defenders in his wake as he moved into 10th place on the Wisconsin rushing list with 3,013 career yards.

 The Wisconsin defense also turned up the heat on Henry.
-Coming into the game, Wisconsin only registered one sack this season, but Henry was taken down four times and he was routinely flushed out of the pocket.
+Coming into the game, Wisconsin had registered one sack this season, but Henry was taken down four times and was routinely flushed out of the pocket.

-NOTES: Wisconsin senior nose guard Beau Allen continued the tradition that coach Gary Andersen started by running out of the tunnel to begin the game with the United States flag.
+NOTES: Wisconsin senior NT Beau Allen continued the tradition that coach Gary Andersen started by running out of the tunnel to begin the game with the United States flag.
 That transitioned perfectly after the first quarter when Army mom Jane Renee Lund surprised 13-year-old daughter Bella with a homecoming on the Camp Randall Stadium turf, causing the stadium to roar with approval. ...
 The Badgers have won five straight Big Ten home openers, dating to 2009, and 10 of their last 11 dating to 2003. ...
 The Badgers have beaten Purdue eight straight times and four straight in Madison. ...
-James White moved past Brent Moss and into seventh place on the Badgers' career touchdown rushing list with 36 after his 70-yarder in the first quarter. ...
-Purdue's defense came into the game holding opponents to 3.31 yards per carry and the Badgers averaged a hefty 8.1.
+White moved past Brent Moss and into seventh place on the Badgers' career touchdown rushing list with 36 after his 70-yarder in the first quarter. ...
+Purdue's defense came into the game holding opponents to 3.3 yards per carry, and the Badgers averaged a hefty 8.1.
+"Obviously we need to take a long look at ourselves, coaches and players and make sure we're taking the right steps to make sure Purdue football gets better," Hazell said.